Skip to Content

 Massey University students' associations work with the University to provide student services to all students.
+For example, EXMSS offers financial support to students (funded by interest from investments), including shuttle subsidies for contact workshops students, scholarships and other awards.
 Student associations maintain an independent advocacy service to assist students regarding disciplinary and grievance processes, student radio, magazines and websites that provide useful and relevant information to students, services such as Student Job Search, and support for student clubs and societies.

 Students may choose to become a member of a student association and receive the special benefits that students' associations provide.
 The students' associations organise, fund and coordinate many student activities.
 These include Orientation and capping events, volunteer groups, political/social/educational campaigns, independent publications, transport discounts, accommodation services, and representation on campus.